 - Runescape's Lost City of Zanaris certainly qualifies.
 Located on Gielinor's moon, the place is a hub of sorts for portals to other realms and provides the Fairy Ring Network for players.
 In addition to the densely packed forests, bluish grass and giant mushrooms, Zanaris hosts a number of oddities such as extremely intelligent barnyard animals and bands of frogs or choirs that will randomly show up next to the player.
 Players themselves are prone to sudden outbreaks of dancing, or turning into pigs or chickens.

 - In Dragon Quest V, you have to go to the Fairy World (Which is specifically called such) two times during the plot.
 The first time is as a child through a magical staircase/portal, during which it's noticed that only children can see the fairies.
 The second time is much later, and as the plot mentioned, only your children can actually see the fairies initially.
 The only reason that you could actually find the Fairy World the second time around is because you're following your children, who in turn follow one of the fairies back to her own world.

 - Faerieland from Neopets.
 Originally, Faerieland was located high up in the clouds, but since being subjected to a Colony Drop it's become a forest realm.

-- The fairy world in Panel de Pon.
+- The fairy world of Popples in Panel de Pon.